nfan17/HanoiTower/README.md

 ## About
 - This program uses an implementation of a numpy-based arraystack to simulate rods holding disc objects.
 Game solutions are generated using a basic recursion solution.
-- Next goal is to implement a GUI next using PyGame
+- Next goal is to implement a GUI next using PyGame.